 - Community Crossings Matching Grant

 Community Crossings Matching Grant Program provides funding to cities, towns, and counties across Indiana to make improvements to local roads and bridges.
 Community Crossings is a partnership between INDOT and Hoosier communities, both urban and rural, to invest in infrastructure projects that catalyze economic development, create jobs, and strengthen local transportation networks.
 Eligible projects could include road resurfacing and preservation, bridge rehabilitation or replacement, road reconstruction with Americans with Disabilities Act (ADA) compliance in connection with a road project.
 Material costs for chip sealing and crack filling operations are also eligible for funding.
 Call for projects are issued every January and July.
 Local governments are capped at $1 million per calendar year.
-Applications for the first round of 2021 funding are due January 29, 2021. - Community Recycling Grant
+Grant applications are available annually. - Community Recycling Grant

 The Indiana Department of Natural Resources invites municipalities, counties, solid waste management districts, schools, and nonprofits to apply for a Community Recycling Grant, which provides up to $50,000 to fund projects that emphasize education and promotion of recycling, waste reduction, yard waste management, composting and the processing of recyclable materials.
-Funding is available annually. - DieselWise Indiana
+Grant applications are available annually. - DieselWise Indiana

 HMEP grants are awarded to Local Emergency Planning Committees and are used to develop, improve, and implement emergency plans; train employees to respond to accidents and incidents involving hazardous materials in transportation; determine flow patterns of hazardous materials; and determine the need within a state for regional hazardous materials emergency response teams.
 Applicants can submit requests for up to $10,000 and a 20% match is required.
-Funding is available annually. - IDEM Clean Water Act Section 319(h) Grants
+Grant applications are available annually. - IDEM Clean Water Act Section 319(h) Grants

 These grants are for projects that reduce documented non-point source water quality impairments.
 Funds may be available to develop and implement Total Maximum Daily Loads (TMDLs) and watershed management plans, provide technical assistance, demonstrate new technology, conduct assessments, and provide education and outreach.
-Local, state, and federal government agencies, nonprofits, and universities are eligible to apply. - IDEM Clean Water Act Section 205(j) Grants
+Local, state, and federal government agencies, nonprofits, and universities are eligible to apply.
+Grant applications are available annually. - IDEM Clean Water Act Section 205(j) Grants

-These grants are for water quality management planning to determine the nature, extent, and causes of point and non-point source pollution problems, as well as develop plans to resolve these problems.
-Municipal governments, county governments, regional planning commissions, and other public organizations are eligible to apply. - IDEM Pollution Prevention Grants
+These grants are for water quality management planning to identify the most cost effective and locally acceptable facility and non-point source measures to meet and maintain water quality standards; determine the nature, extent, and causes of point and non-point source pollution problems; and develop implementation plans to resolve these problems.
+Municipal governments, county governments, regional planning commissions, and other public organizations are eligible to apply.
+Grant applications are available annually. - IDEM & Purdue MEP Pollution Prevention Grants

-This revolving loan fund is meant to facilitate the public or private redevelopment of brownfield sites throughout the state primarily by making low-cost funding available to eligible public and private borrowers through low-to-zero interest loans with flexible terms to finance environmental cleanups. - Indiana Community Development Block Grants
+The Indiana Brownfields Program offers various financial incentives and financial assistance opportunitiesto qualifying Indiana political subdivisions to assess, remediate (and demolish, if tied to remediation) brownfield sites.
+Specifically, the Revolving Loan Fund (RLF) Incentive (using U.S. EPA funds) facilitates the public or private redevelopment of brownfield sites throughout the state primarily by making low-cost funding available to eligible public and private borrowers through low-to-zero interest loans with flexible terms and awarding subgrants (as an award of professional services) to eligible political subdivisions and non-profits to finance environmental cleanups.
+Funding application opportunities vary, and are available throughout the year. - Indiana Community Development Block Grants

-These grants are available to local, state, territorial, and tribal governments and can be used for preparation for all hazards.
+The purpose of the EMPG program is make grants available to states to assist state, local, territorial and tribal governments in preparing for all hazards.
 Individual entities can apply for a maximum of $30,000 and collaborations can apply for a maximum of $50,000.
 A match is required and is determined through the application process.
-Proposals and budgets are generally due in June. - Indiana Recycling Market Development Program
+Grant applications are due annually, and require a Data Universal Numbering System (DUNS) number, as well as a current status in the System for Award Management (SAM). - Indiana Recycling Market Development Program

 This program provides grant opportunities for clean air projects that will significantly reduce diesel emissions across Indiana.
-These funds can be used to repower or replace eligible diesel-powered vehicles with new diesel, alternative fuel, hybrid, or all-electric vehicles.
-Indiana anticipates awarding grants ranging from $50,000-$2,000,000.
-Some government-owned fleets will be eligible.
-Additional funding will be available at a later date.- View the Indiana Volkswagen Mitigation Trust Program RFP Overview from South Shore Clean Citites, Inc.
+Funds can be used to (1) repower or (2) replace eligible diesel-powered vehicles with new diesel, alternative fuel, hybrid, or all-electric vehicles.
+Grant opportunities and request for proposals are available in rounds throughout the year.- View the Indiana Volkswagen Mitigation Trust Program RFP Overview from South Shore Clean Cities, Inc.

 The goal of the Indiana Division of Fish and Wildlife's Lake and River Enhancement (LARE) Program is to protect and enhance aquatic habitat for fish and wildlife, and to ensure the continued viability of Indiana's publicly accessible lakes and streams for multiple uses, including recreational opportunities.
-The LARE Program provides technical and financial assistance for qualifying projects.
+The LARE Program provides technical and financial assistance for qualifying projects that reduce non-point sediment and nutrient pollution of surface waters to a level that meets or surpasses state water quality standards.
 Applications are due annually on January 15 of the year grants are awarded. - State Revolving Loan Fund Loan Programs

-The State Revolving Fund Loan Programs offer low-interest loans for wastewater and drinking water infrastructure improvements that benefit the public health and environment.
+The State Revolving Fund Loan Programs offer low-interest loans for wastewater, drinking water, and nonpoint source infrastructure improvements that benefit the public health and environment.
 The program is provided by the Indiana Finance Authority and is available to cities, towns, counties, regional sewer/water districts, conservancy districts, water authorities, private, and nonprofit organizations.
+Funding applications are available at any time throughout the year.

 - Funding Opportunities for Establishing Pollinator Habitat

 This resource from the Michigan Pollinator Initiative curates a list of programs where funding for pollinator habitat can be subsidized.
-Most are opportunities from federal agencies and can be used for a variety of initiatives while some are Michigan-specific opportunities. - Michigan Agriculture Grants and Funding Opportunities
+Most are opportunities from federal agencies and can be used for a variety of initiatives while some are Michigan-specific opportunities. - Rural Development Fund Grants

-This program administers grants, including the federal Specialty Crop Block Grant and the state-funded Value-Added Grant and Rural Development Fund Grants.
-The purpose of the grants is to enhance the competitiveness of specialty crops, promote the expansion of value-added agriculture production within the state, and support infrastructure in rural communities.
-Opportunities vary in amount, frequency, and deadlines.
+The Michigan Department of Agriculture & Rural Development administers various grants, including the federal Specialty Crop Block Grant and the state- funded Value-Added Grant and Rural Development Fund Grants.
+These grants enhance the competitiveness of specialty crops, promote expansion of value-added agriculture production within the state, and support infrastructure in rural communities.

 - Minnesota Environmental Assistance Grants and Loans